eddelbuettel/ctv-finance/README.md

     relevant functions.
 -   The packages `r pkg("copula")` and `r pkg("copulaData")` cover a wide range of modeling tasks for copulas.
--   The `r pkg("fgac")` package implements generalized Archimedean copulas.
 -   The `r pkg("actuar")` package provides an actuarial perspective to risk management.
 -   The `r pkg("ghyp")` package provides generalized hyberbolic distribution functions as well as procedures for VaR, CVaR or target-return portfolio optimizations.
 -   The `r pkg("ChainLadder")` package provides functions for modeling insurance claim reserves; and the `r pkg("lifecontingencies")` package provides functions for financial and actuarial evaluations of life contingencies.
--   The `r pkg("frmqa")` package aims to collect functions for Financial Risk Management and Quantitative Analysis.
 -   The `r pkg("ESG")` package can be used to model for asset projection, a scenario-based simulation approach.
 -   The `r pkg("riskSimul")` package provides efficient simulation procedures to estimate tail loss